Attention Distillation for Learning Video Representations: Experiments

 \subsection{Attention Distillation for Action Recognition}

 We now evaluate our method of attention distillation.
 In this setting, we assume a reference flow network with attention module is given at training time.
-We attach two attention modules, both follow the same attention module design as the reference network, to our RGB backbone.
-And the flow attention is asked to mimic the attention map from reference flow network.
-We present our benchmarks and results on action recognition, and contrast our method with feature matching method~\cite{Zagoruyko2017AT}.
+We attach motion and appearance attention modules to our RGB backbone.
+Both attention heads follow the same attention module design as the reference network.
+The flow attention is asked to mimic the motion attention map from the reference flow network. {\it During testing our model does not need optical flow}, and runs at the same speed as the RGB network (about 100 times faster than a two stream network~\cite{crasto2019mars}).
+We present our results for action recognition, and contrast our method with feature distillation methods~\cite{Zagoruyko2017AT,crasto2019mars}.

-\textbf{Benchmark}.\ While Kinetics~\cite{kay2017kinetics} is without question the state-of-the-art dataset, its size is a significant practical barrier to experimentation.
-For our scientific questions relating to the ability to learn motion-sensitive representations, it is not necessary to tackle the full size of Kinetics.
-Instead, we report results of action recognition on UCF101~\cite{Soomro2012UCF101AD}, HMDB51~\cite{kuehne2011hmdb} and a large scale dataset--20BN-V2~\cite{mahdisoltani2018fine}.
-For UCF101 and HMDB51, we report mean class accuracy on the first splits, and compare our results with latest methods.
-Moreover, we conduct experiments on the challenging 20BN Something-Something-v2 (20BN-V2)~\cite{mahdisoltani2018fine} dataset.
-20BN-V2 has over 220K videos from 174 fine-grained action categories, with the number of samples following a long-tailed distribution.
-We use their training and validation split, report top-1 and top-5 accuracy following~\cite{mahdisoltani2018fine,zhou2017temporal}, and compare our results to strong baselines.